Recap

 • n_distinct() with pull(): how many distinct values?

-• group_by(): changes all subsequent functions
+• group_by(): changes subsequent functions (remove with ungroup())

 • combine with summarize() to get statistics per group